Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/layout.md

 The example below uses a flexbox utility to vertically center the contents and changes `.col` to `.col-auto` so that your columns only take up as much space as needed.
 Put another way, the column sizes itself based on the contents.

 {{< ods-incompatibility-alert >}}
-These form variants, with **labels** that are **not above input fields**, should not be used because they do not respect the Orange Design System specifications.
+These form variants, with an **horizontal layout** (i.e. labels not above the input fields), should not be used because they do not respect the Orange Design System specifications.

 Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}